filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

 # Mining Blocks

-A miner registered with the storage power actor may begin generating and checking election tickets.
+A miner registered with the storage power actor may begin generating and checking election tickets if it has proven storage meeting the minimum miner size threshold requirement.

 In order to do so, the miner must be running chain validation, and be keeping track of the most recent blocks received.
 A miner's new block will be based on parents from a previous epoch.